 The Upper Murrumbidgee River is a special place, with rich biodiversity, cultural heritage and communities keen to protect and restore the social and environmental assets the region contains.
 Our projects in this stretch of river are varied, and include adventurous volunteering, fish habitat creation, riparian revegetation, erosion control and community engagement.
 Our overarching focus is on connecting riparian habitat along the river as it has been historically cleared, and heavily impacted by erosion and large amounts of sand deposition.

 A similar situation exists in a stretch of river between the Colinton (in NSW) and Gigerline Gorges (in the ACT) in an area known as the Boathole/Angle Crossing area, with degradation of riparian corridor due to the infestation of woody weeds reducing riparian condition along the river.
-With our latest funding from the NSW Environmental Trust we are now extending our efforts to include the Strike-a-Light River, where we will stabilise the upstream catchment to reduce inputs of sand sediment at source, addressing the cause of the problem rather than remediating it downstream.
+With funding from the NSW Environmental Trust we are now extending our efforts to include the Strike-a-Light River, where we will stabilise the upstream catchment to reduce inputs of sand sediment at source, addressing the cause of the problem rather than remediating it downstream.
 Another site is at Bush Heritage Australia’s Scottsdale Reserve, where we will try to re-establish an area of river tussock (Poa labillardieri) grassland.
 Such grasslands are naturally found along the valley floors and have important stabilising, filtering and habitat values.
 Unfortunately these grasslands have in the past been extensively cleared on alluvial floodplain areas of the upper Murrumbidgee.

+Links are provided below to our current suite of activites in the upper Murrumbidgee.
 Our ongoing works to improve the upper Murrumbidgee River will help protect and enhance the habitat of Murray cod, Macquarie perch, Murray River crayfish, Water rats (otherwise known as Rakali), Platypus and Eastern long necked turtles, which are all known in the project area.
 If you know this beautiful part of the world, or perhaps even have the great luck to live there.

 Upper Murrumbidgee River Project Area